A person laughing with their eyes closed, Dutch landscape in the background

-Everything about food
+Everything about Food

 Eating with hands

 They open their roti takeout, unfold their pancake, and start eating.
 Strike a pose, there’s nothing to it.
 I ask them if it’s okay that I watch them eat before I start, so I can see how in the world I’m supposed to eat sauce without cutlery.
-(Continue)

 Week 39: Small escapes

-First of all: not a great week.
+• First of all: not a great week.
 I continue to struggle to notice when I feel stresed or overwhelmed, and it never fails to result in my body giving me a clear sign.
-On Monday evening, in the midst of a busy work month, my body said “SIT.
-DOWN.”
-I needed undtil well into the weekend to feel myself again.
-One of the signs my body knows to give it a very mild version of conversion disorder: I lose the ability to listen to a conversation while I walk without feeling very dizzy.
-(Continue)
+On Monday evening, in the midst of a busy work month, my body said ā€œSIT.
+DOWN.ā€ I needed undtil well into the weekend to feel myself again.

 Week 33: Landing

-The first week back at work is fairly quiet, I even found myself on the verge of boredom at one point.
+• The first week back at work is fairly quiet, I even found myself on the verge of boredom at one point.
 Organically, this makes me feel bad, but I remind myself that weeks before and after holidays tend to have this effect on my life.
 I tell myself I’m just landing.
-No one can convince me the municipality of Amsterdam isn’t using major construction projects to show tourists how crap the city can be.
-(Continue)

 Week 15: Ironic